xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 In the **Pending Invitations** section, use the search bar if you want to find the invitation to a specific user.

 In the **Removed Users** section, use the search bar if you want to find the user you have removed.

+### Filter Users

+This function helps you find specific users under the following categories:

+* Filter by Join Date.
+* Filter by Last Access.
+* Filter by License Type.
+* Filter by Role.

+To reset your filter, click **Clear all filter**.

 ### Revoke invitations